 As an institution deeply committed to the city of Boston, Simmons University strives to provide opportunities for local high school students to achieve success at the college level and beyond.

 The Boston Scholarship is a four-year, full-tuition scholarship.
-Once at Simmons, recipients must maintain a 3.0 cumulative grade point average and live on campus during their first year and sophomore years.
+Once at Simmons, recipients must maintain a 3.0 cumulative grade point average and recommended to live on campus.

 Students who meet the following criteria are invited to apply for the scholarship: